 What are the best running headphones?

 In second sits the Beats Powerbeats Pro, which uses the same Apple H1 chip as the superb AirPods Pro for fast and seamless connections to iPhones.
-The Powerbeats Pro also exhibit a more balanced sound signature than more Beats headphones, and while it doesn’t support active noise cancellation (ANC), you can get this for cheap on our great-value third pick, the JLab Epic Air Sport ANC.
+The Powerbeats Pro also exhibits a more balanced sound signature than more Beats headphones, and while it doesn’t support active noise cancellation (ANC), you can get this for cheap on the great-value JLab Epic Air Sport ANC.

 The best running headphones you can buy right now